Robert Thompson Acupuncture

 Chronic Pain- See two great resources below:

-non-specific musculoskeletal pain, osteoarthritis, chronic headache, shoulder pain.
+Effective for non-specific musculoskeletal pain, osteoarthritis, chronic headache, shoulder pain.

 https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4036643/